 For some, talking is easy.
 It’s like they already have their resume memorized and they’re just going through the list, ticking boxes off as they go.

-But that doesn’t make for a fun conversation now, does it?
+But that doesn’t make for a fun back-and-forth now, does it?
 Ask the other person questions so that you can connect and demonstrate your curiosity.

 It’s always flattering when someone takes an interest in you.
 And let’s be real.
-These networking events are all about schmoozing.
+These networking functions are all about schmoozing.

 #7.
 When you do speak, use the other person’s name two to three times

-And that way, it will be easier for you to recall the conversation you had when you follow up later.
+And that way, it will be easier for you to recall what you talked about when you follow up later.
 Easy, right?

 #8.
 Maintain steady eye contact